consuldemocracy/consuldemocracy/docs/en/customization/introduction.md

 # Customization

-You can modify your own Consul Democracy to have your custom visual style, but first you'll have to [create your own fork from](../getting_started/create.md).
+You can modify your own Consul Democracy to adapt it to the visual style of your institution.
+To do so, first you'll have to [create your own fork](../getting_started/create.md).

-We've created an specific structure where you can overwrite and customize the application in a way that will let you keep updating it from Consul Democracy's main repository, without having conflicts on code merging or risking loosing your customization changes.
-We try to make Consul Democracy as vanilla as possible to help other developers onboard the codebase.
+The main principle to follow when customizing Consul Democracy is doing so in a way that custom changes are isolated so, when updating to a new version of Consul Democracy, it'll be easier to check which code belongs to the application and how the code changed in the new version.
+Otherwise, it'll be very hard to adapt your custom changes to the new version.

+For that purpose, Consul Democracy includes custom folders so you rarely have to touch the original application files.

 ## Special Folders and Files